nathanhborger/MyVehicles/FORD_1992-Ranger/README.md

 ## Helpful Resources

-Here are some links and references to helpful resources for maintenance, diagnostics, and repairs.
+Links and references to helpful resources for maintenance, diagnostics, and repairs.

 | Topic                        | Description                              | Link                                                                 |
 |-----------------------------|------------------------------------------|----------------------------------------------------------------------|